 A Scantron test scoring machine, scoring forms, and item analysis forms are located in the library receiving area next to the Library Dean's office.

-If you need assistance using the Scantron, please contact Gerry Sargent or Ted Waller in the library.
+If you need assistance using the Scantron, please contact Gerry Sargent in the library.